 - Tips for applying to Princeton

-- How to assess whether applying to Princeton is even worth the $75 application fee (for you)
+- How to assess whether applying to Princeton is even worth the $70 application fee (for you)

-Princeton Acceptance Rate – Class of 2023
+Princeton Acceptance Rate

 Princeton Admissions – SAT, GPA, and Class Rank

-According to the most recent statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1460-1570; on the ACT the range was 33-35.
-For the Class of 2022, the average GPA was 3.90.
-An impressive 88% of successful applicants possessed a GPA of 3.75 or higher.
+According to the most recent statistics available (Class of 2026), the mid-50% SAT range for enrolled freshmen was approximately 1490-1580; on the ACT, the range was 33-35.
+In recent years, over 90% of enrolled students placed in the top 10% of their high school class, and the average unweighted GPA was 3.9+.

-Admissions Trends & Notes – (Class of 2023)
+Admissions Trends & Notes